EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

     ...
 ~~~

 The scopal argument for `copy_v_1` could be a whole tree.
+For example:

-For example, "copy "blue" in the folder under "/documents"" generates a more complicated scopal argument:
+> copy "blue" in the folder under "/documents"

+... generates a more complicated scopal argument:

 ~~~
                                                                     ┌── quoted(/documents,i29)